All articles

 What is the best temperature for the Cup of Caterpillars™ ?

 Please keep the cup at room temperature, and away from any vents or windows.
+This keeps condensation from developing in the cup, which can harm your caterpillars.
+We recommend ordering your caterpillars when temperatures are between 50 and 90 degrees

 Why should I complete this project indoors?

 It's best to complete this project inside in a climate controlled environment.
 Heat, cold, and inclement weather can impact the caterpillar's growth and development.
+Please keep the cup at room temperature, and away from any windows, heating and air

 What should I do if my cup is missing a caterpillar?